pmerry96/EldenRingSpeedChanger/README.md

 F10 - Change if the sawtooth speed changer goes from min to max, or from max to min (default is from min to max)

+---

+**Tunable parameters**

-Tunable parameters (Edited in the SpeedChanger.CT lua script):
+(Edited in the SpeedChanger.CT lua script):

 baseSpeed: Works in 2 different ways, depending on using sin or random for speed changer type

-	If using sine:

-		This is the "middle" speed of the speed changer.
+baseSpeed - If using sine: This is the "middle" speed of the speed changer.
 IE, if you want to oscillate between 0.5x speed and 2x speed, the baseSpeed is 1.25

-	If using rand:

-		This is the maximum speed that you can achieve, and you will randomly select a value between 0 and the base speed.
+baseSpeed - If using rand: This is the maximum speed that you can achieve, and you will randomly select a value between 0 and the base speed.
 IE, if you want to randomly select any speed between 0x and 500x, set this to 5.

 maxspeed: A hard cap on the maximum speed any speed changer can set the game speed to.